.

 The Problem and Healthcare’s Response

-Physician burnout and the shortage of qualified medical laboratory technologists have escalated from growing concerns to full-scale industry crises.
+Physician burnout and the shortage of qualified medical laboratory technologists have escalated from growing concerns to full-scale crises.

-Learn More: Features of Burnout Amongst Pathologists - A Reassessment (includes ASCP survey results)
+Discover More: Features of Burnout Amongst Pathologists - A Reassessment (includes ASCP survey results)

 These challenges are compounded by the lingering effects of the COVID-19 pandemic, rising supply costs, and looming reimbursement cuts, all of which pose serious threats to laboratory operations.

 However, despite these pressures, there is reason for optimism.
-Some healthcare organizations have responded with innovative programs designed to address burnout, combat staffing shortages, and streamline inefficient processes - proving that strategic intervention can help laboratories weather the storm.
+Some healthcare organizations have responded with innovative programs designed to address burnout, combat staffing shortages, and streamline inefficient processes, proving that strategic intervention can help laboratories weather the storm.

 On-Demand Webinar: Beat Pathologist Burnout & Combat Staffing Shortages